Azure-Readiness/HOL-IntroToCloudServices-VS2012/HOL.md

 	>
 	> Additionally, the reason that you can choose an affinity group is to deploy both the cloud service and storage account to the same location, thus ensuring high bandwidth and low latency between the application and the data it depends on.

-1. Next, you will create the Storage Account were the application will store the data for the appliction.
+1. Next, you will create the storage account where the application will store the data.
 To do so, click the **NEW** button at the bottom of the screen.

 	![New button](Images/new-button.png?raw=true "New button")

 	_New button_

 1. Go to **Data Services | Storage | Quick Create**.
 In the textbox labeled **URL**, enter the name for your storage account, for example, **\<yourname\>guestbook**, where _\<yourname\>_ is a unique name.
-Then, select the drop down list labeled **Region/Affinity group** and pick the affinity group you created in the previous step.
-Wait until the provisioning process completes and updates the **Cloud Service** list view.
+Then, select the drop down list labeled **Region/Affinity group**, pick the affinity group you created in the previous step and click **Create Storage Account**.
+Wait until the provisioning process completes and updates the **Storage** list view.

-1. At the list view, click on the name of the new storage.
+1. At the list view, click on the name of the new storage account.

 	![Select the storage account ](Images/select-storage-account.png?raw=true "Select the storage account")